 So, sustainability and minimal human footprint is of great importance to me.
 I also love spending time with our fur baby and husband, even if he does bore me with all the minor details of the Tesla we just purchased.
 Hence, I plan to retire to a large bush block surrounded by a bunch of old rescue dogs so they can all live out their golden years living their best lives as one big happy family!

-What’s the best thing about being part of the Thrive Global Wolfpack?
+What is the best thing about being part of the Thrive Global Wolfpack??